vanheeringen-lab/ANANSE/README.md

 ---
 ## Help

-  * The preferred way to get support is through the Github issues page
+  * The preferred way to get support is through the Github issues page.

 ---